 Firstly, make sure you’re putting the correct amount of water in the machine, which is 120g, just up to the fill-line in the boiler.

-Note: If you’re having trouble getting your machine to brew in under 6 minutes and you’re using the heat exchanger plate, check that it’s not bowed or delaminating.
+Note: If you’re having trouble getting your machine to brew in under 6 minutes and you’re using the original heat exchanger plate, check that it’s not bowed or delaminating.
 If it is, it won’t transfer heat effectively to your machine.
-In this case, a new plate should resolve the problem; you can buy one here.
-This article explains how to look after your heat exchanger plate.
-If you’re using an induction stove, this article may help.
+In this case, a new plate should resolve the problem; further information is available at the bottom of this page.